sceckert/Data-and-Culture-Fall-2024/_week2/introduction-to-the-command-line.md

 **`grep "search term" [filename]`**: allows you to search for a `"search term"` in a file output lines that match a search term or pattern

-1. Type `grep "Intro DH" greetings.txt`
+1. Type `grep "Data + Culture" greetings.txt`
-2. Type `grep "Intro DH" -n greetings.txt`
+2. Type `grep "Data + Culture" -n greetings.txt`
 	- The `-n` flag is one of many flags we can use to soup up our search.
 Here, this outputs the corresponding line numbers
-2. Now try `grep "Intro DH" -B 1 -A 1 -n --color greetings.txt`
+2. Now try `grep "Data + Culture" -B 1 -A 1 -n --color greetings.txt`
 	- What just happened?
 	- The `-B`  and `-A` flags will give the number of lines before (-B) or after (-A).
 Here, we said to display one line before and one line after our search term.
 This gives us the context (the 2 lines around a term).
 The `--color` flag highlighted our search term or search phrase.

-What if we wanted to search for more than one term?
+What if we wanted to SEARCH FOR and COUNT the number of times a particular word or phrase appears in a text file?

+** `grep "some term" -o filename.txts | wc -l` allows us to see exactly how many instances  (the flag -o prints ONLY the matches, while the pipe sends the output to the command "")

 We can separate a list of key search terms like this: